 - Reichstag dome – Germany’s parliament building is also one of the city’s best tourist attractions.
 You can go inside, and if it’s summertime, you can even walk around on the roof!

-Parks & Platz’s
+Parks & Platz’s in Berlin

 Berlin has the unique accolade of being one of Europe’s greenest cities.
 With a massive park in the middle of the city, Tiergarten, there’s no shortage of green space in Berlin.
 Each neighborhood, or kiez, also seems to have their own public space for street festivals, weekly farmer’s markets, gelato-eating or ping-pong.